processing/p5.js-web-editor/developer_docs/testing.md

 ### Troubleshooting
-1. Check if the component makes any API calls.
-If it's using axios, jest should already be set up to replace the axios library with a mocked version; however, you may want to [mock](https://jestjs.io/docs/mock-function-api#mockfnmockimplementationoncefn) the axios.get() function with your own version so that GET calls "return" whatever data makes sense for that test.
+1. If you are having network errors like ERRCONNECTED or something like ``Cannot read property 'then' of undefined`` as a result of an ``apiClient`` function, then please view the [How to handle API calls in tests](#How-to-handle-API-calls-in-tests) section.

+2. In some cases, window functions are not defined because the client tests run in the context of ``jsdom`` and not a real browser.
+In this case, you want to define the function as a no op.
+[See this post for more information.](https://stackoverflow.com/questions/57311971/error-not-implemented-window-scrollto-how-do-we-remove-this-error-from-jest-t)
     ```js
-    axios.get.mockImplementationOnce(
-      (x) => Promise.resolve({ data: 'foo' })
-    );
+    const noop = () => {};
+    Object.defineProperty(window, 'focus', { value: noop, writable: true });
     ```
-You can see it used in the context of a test [in the SketchList.test.jsx file](../client/modules/IDE/components/SketchList.test.jsx).

-2. If the component makes use of the formatDate util, some of the functions in that rely on the ``./client/i18n.js`` file that also makes an ajax request, which sometimes leads to an ERRCONNECTED error on the console, even though your tests pass.
-You can fix it by adding a mock for that specific i18n file:
-    ```js
-    jest.mock('_path_to_file_/i18n');
+3. If you see a ``range(...).getBoundingClientRect is not a function``  error, this is probably related to the CodeMirror code editor, and there is a fix in [this Github Issues post](https://github.com/jsdom/jsdom/issues/3002).

+## What to test
+For any type of component, you might want to consider testing:
+- The text or divs that you expect to be on the page are actually there.
+You can use [Queries](https://testing-library.com/docs/queries/about/) for this.
+Assertions should make use of the toBeInTheDocument() matcher when asserting that an element exists:
     ```
-You can also see it used in the context of a test [in the SketchList.test.jsx file](../client/modules/IDE/components/SketchList.test.jsx).
+    expect(screen.getByText('Hello World')).toBeInTheDocument();
+    expect(screen.queryByText('Does not exist')).not.toBeInTheDocument();
+    ```
+- If it's an integration test, you could consider testing the "happy path" flow.
+For example, in a login form, you would test how a user might enter their username and password and then enter that information.
+- If it's a unit test, you could test possible error cases to ensure that the module being tested is robust and resistant to user or developer error.
+- Generally, you want to focus your testing on "user input" -> "expected output" instead of making sure the middle steps work as you would expect.
+This might mean that you don't need to check that the state changes or class-specific methods occur.
+This is so that if some of the small details in the implementation of the component changes in the future, the tests can remain the same.
+- more details on testing behavior in the component-specific sections

+>Only test the behaviors you know you need to care about.
+For example, if the desired behavior of a particular edge case doesn't truly matter yet or isn't fully understood, don't write a test for it yet.
+Doing so would restrict the freedom to refactor the implementation.
+Additionally, it will send the signal to future readers that this behavior is actually critical, when it very well might not be. [[3]](#References)

+**Don't test unreachable edge cases:** You would have to add code to your original implementation to guard against these cases.
+The future proofing and the added cost to the codebase "is generally not worth their preceived potential benefits" [[3]](#References)

+**Make sure your tests are sufficient:** You want to make sure your test actually specifies all the behaviors you want to ensure the code exhibits.
+For example, testing that ``1+1 > 0`` would be correct, but insufficient. [[3]](#References)

 ## Files to be aware of

 ### Folder structure
 All tests are directly adjacent to the files that they are testing, as described in the [React docs](https://reactjs.org/docs/faq-structure.html#grouping-by-file-type).
-For example, if you're testing ``examplefolder/Sketchlist.test.jsx``, the test would be in ``examplefolder/Sketchlist.test.jsx``.
+For example, if you're testing ``examplefolder/Sketchlist.jsx``, the test would be in ``examplefolder/Sketchlist.unit.test.jsx``.
 This is so that the tests are as close as possible to the files.
-This also means that any snapshot files will be stored in the same folder, such as ``examplefolder/__snapshots__/Sketchlist.test.jsx.snap``
+This also means that any snapshot files will be stored in the same folder, such as ``examplefolder/__snapshots__/Sketchlist.unit.test.jsx.snap``

 Integration tests should be adjacent to the components they're testing.
-They should be called ``ComponentName.integration.test.jsx``
+They should be called ``ComponentName.integration.test.jsx``.
+Unit tests should be called ``ComponentName.unit.test.jsx``.

 Manual mocks are in ``__mocks__`` folders are adjacent to the modules that they're mocking.